ttcchhmm/uapoly-backend/docs/README.md

   - `propertiesRequested`: An array containing the positions of the properties requested by the current player.
   - `moneyRequested`: An integer representing the amount of money requested by the current player.
   - `messages`: A string with the message.
 Can be undefined to not add a message.
+- `acceptTrade`: Accept a trade.
+The client must send the following data:
+  - `room`: An integer representing the game ID.
+This is the same as the game ID in the REST API.
+  - `message`: An integer representing the message ID with the trade.

 ### Server events
 The server can emit the following events: